WebAssembly/design/Rationale.md

 tradeoffs were made for the sake of language ergonomics, portability, performance, security, and Getting Things Done.

-The rationale for [limited local nondeterminism](Nondeterminism.md) is detailed in its own document.
+[Limited local nondeterminism](Nondeterminism.md) is detailed in its own document, its rationale is also explained here.

 ## Why AST?